Signs of (Bathroom) Trouble

 Can-Do, baby.
 Not a single f*ck given.

-My Week 177: My Favourite Bathroom Stall and Other Questions I’ve Asked Myself
+My Week 177: Questions I’ve Asked Myself

 Questions That I’ve Asked Myself